Delisting Of ICICI Securities : Reasons and Brief Explanation

 The Bank believed that merging the two entities would improve efficiency and allow it to offer a broader range of financial products and services under one roof.
 The Delisting would also allow for streamlining operations and decision-making processes within the bank.

-Read Also Top Real Estate Stocks In India
+Read Also Top 5 Highest Dividend Paying Stocks in India

 Delisting – An Overview